strohel/Ceygen/README.rst

   templates) along with Eigen's template nature to support various data types without duplicating code.
 While just a few types are pre-defined (float, double, ...), adding a new type is a matter of adding 3 lines and rebuilding Ceygen.
-* **is extensively tested** - Ceygen's test suite validates every public Cython method, including errors raised on invalid input.
+* **is extensively tested** - Ceygen's test suite validates every its public method, including errors raised on invalid input.
 Thanks to Travis CI, `every push is automatically tested`_ against **Python 2.6**, **2.7**, **3.2** and **3.3**.
 * **is multithreading-friendly** - Every Ceygen function doesn't acquire the GIL_